 The chocolate factory which makes Quality Street is still working in Halifax today.
 Why not enjoy the story of 'Charlie and the Chocolate Factory' by Roald Dahl?

-Maybe you could write a book review for it.
-You can answer the following questions:
+After reading, you could write a book review for it.
+See if you can answer the following questions: